nayanrabiul/Emotion-Sharing-website/README.md

 # Emotional Connection

-This is a blog frontend app built to emphasizes the importance of connection between peopl.
+This is a blog frontend app built to emphasize the importance of connection between people.

 ## Demo
 https://prefertochose.netlify.app